The UK's most affordable and flexible DVCPRO transfers.

 tend to have a need to transfer for viewing.
 We now also have

-DVCPRO 50 and DVCPRO-HD capability though since they do appear, they are a little
+DVCPRO 50 and DVCPRO-HD capability though since they do appear, they

 more expensive at £35.